 Share a detail or two.
 When speaking with parents, be sure to add some specific information about their child's progress.
 "She's doing fine" is not nearly as satisfying to a parent as "You wouldn't believe how much fun she had drawing shapes on the sand the other day!"
+So, share a detail or two with parents.
+Parents enjoy hearing about their children's' accomplishments.

 Host a variety of special events.
-Try to plan activities such as informal breakfasts, picnics, class trips, and fairs featuring educational books throughout the school year.
-Events from parents may encourage them to be more involved in developing and planning.
-Be sure to consider whether parents have preferences about when during the day or evening these activities should take place.
+Plan activities such as a continental breakfast, picnics, class trips, and fairs featuring educational books throughout the school year.
+Include parents in developing and planning of events.
+Consider parents preferences about the time of day these activities or events should take place.

 Communicate frequently.
-Whether in person (parent-teacher conferences,), through printed materials (flyers, newsletters, school bulletin boards) or online (school Web sites, group or individual e-mails), try to make frequent contact with parents.
+Whether in person (parent-teacher conferences,), through printed materials (flyers, newsletters, school bulletin boards) or online (school Web sites, group or individual e-mails), make frequent contact with parents.

 High expectations count.
 Help make parents aware of the school's high standards for achievement, learning goals, curriculum and strategies for helping every child succeed.
 Invite parents to become involved in decision-making and planning ways to help the school community meet these goals.
+Encouraging parents to attend monthly Parent Advisory Meeting (PAC) meetings.

 Celebrate achievements though work sampling.
-Create portfolios, scrap books, and/or other collections of children's experiences in the classroom for parents to look at whenever they visit the classroom.
+Create portfolios, scrap books, and/or other collections of children's experiences in the classroom for parents to view as they visit the classroom.

 Encourage parent networking.
-A good way to start building parent networks is by creating a parent contact list.
-Be sure to include teachers, aides and other relevant school personnel.
+A good way to start building parent networks is to create a parent contact list.
+Be sure to include teachers, teacher assistants, and other relevant school personnel.